-Manner of Selection: The Archivist-Elect shall be nominated by the Committee on Nominations and shall be elected by the General Synod to serve for one year prior to service as Archivist of Synod.
+Manner of Selection: The Archivist-Elect shall be nominated by the Committee on Nominations and shall be elected by the General Synod to serve for one year prior to service as

+Archivist of Synod.

-- Term of Office: One year - Duties:1.
-To assist the Archivist as requested to do so.2.
-To prepare to assume the duties of the Archivist after one year.
+Duties: 1.
+To assist the Archivist as requested to do so.

+2. To prepare to assume the duties of the Archivist after one year.